-- SPH ED

-- AMCT (SPH inpatient units)
+- SPH ED - AMCT (SPH inpatient units)

-- Are you or a family member seeking treatment for problematic substance use?

 St. Paul's Rapid Access Addiction Clinic (RAAC) can begin treatment within 24 to 48 hours of receiving a referral.
 Self-referrals are welcome, all services are free, and a Care Card is not required.